 Ernst Freihoff may not be a familiar name to many, but to many girls who grew up in or spent time in Germany in the ’60s, ’70s, and ’80s, his company’s Glanzbilder was an essential part of childhood.
 What are Glanzbilder?
 You may know them as Scrapbilder, Poesiebilder, Albumbilder, Rosenbilder, or even Oblaten.
 These colorful sets of pictures were printed on a 23 cm by 16.5 cm sheet, with little tabs between the images.
 What kind of pictures?
 Hearts, flowers, trees, Christmas Motifs, toys, and the most adorable animals.
 These pictures could be separated and traded or pasted into Poesie albums along with a poem.

 My cousin helped me start my collection many years ago.
-We would ride our bicycles to the local stationary store and spend ages debating which ones we had to have.
-After buying them, we would carefully split some of the sheets in half to “double” the types of images in our collection.
+We would ride our bicycles to the local stationery store and spend ages debating which ones we had to have.
+After buying them, we would carefully split some of the sheets in half to “double” the number of image types in our collection.
 I still have an envelope full of them here at home, many still in the original cellophane.
 Looking through them always makes me smile.

 But what started the Glanzbilder mania?
 How did people get caught up in collecting and trading these colorful pictures?
 Believe it or not, the story starts with Beef Extract…